 Communicating effectively with your target audience is critical if you want your business to succeed.
 If you don’t stay top-of-mind with your customers and prospective customers, someone else will.
 Unfortunately, maintaining regular contact with your audience can be a labor-intensive and time-consuming responsibility, and your staff has other tasks to attend to.

 How do you resolve this dilemma?
 For many companies, the answer is Mailchimp.
-Mailchimp is an email campaign management system and marketing automation tool with a large and loyal following.
+Mailchimp is an email campaign manager and email marketing automation tool with a large and loyal following.
 In fact, according to Wikipedia, as far back as 2014 the company was already sending 10 billion emails per month on behalf of its users.
 And in 2017, Mailchimp was adding 14,000 new customers daily.

 From the numbers above, it’s clear that Mailchimp is doing something right!
 But why, exactly, does the company have such a large (and rapidly growing) user base?
-There are many reasons, including that the service:
+There are many reasons, including this as a service:

 - Is easy to use

 - Has a simple, intuitive user interface (UI)

 - Helps you adhere to GDPR (General Data Protection Regulation) requirements